trilitech/tezos-developer-docs/docs/reference/unity/Wallet.md

 bool VerifySignedPayload(SignPayloadType signingType, string payload)
 ```

-Returns true if the specified signed payload is valid.
+Returns true if most recent response to `RequestSignPayload` matches the specified payload and is properly signed.

 ### `CallContract()`